Sunken Civilisation and Living Reefs: Parque de la Atlántida

 On the final day of January, the waters surrounding Gran Canaria and Lanzarote became less a tourist playground and more a living laboratory.
 The PHAROS project, an ambitious EU project aimed at restoring ocean health across the Atlantic and Arctic basins, threw open its hatches for a Citizen Science Marine BioBlitz.
 The mission was twofold: to engage the public in marine data collection, and to showcase a radical proposition, that we can build ecosystems back from scratch.

 What the assembled divers and marine biologists encountered on the seabed here is not merely a series of pretty dive sites.
 It is potential evidence of a new methodology for marine conservation.
-Three of the four locations visited are artificial reefs, and they are being scrutinised as potential templates for large-scale restoration efforts from the fjords of Norway to the coasts of Portugal.

 The crown jewel of this underwater showcase, and the site that holds particular emotional weight for the PHAROS team, is the Parque de la Atlántida.